uoftgasa/uoftgasa.github.io/markdown/index.md

 	- Multi-Faith space

 #### Grad House and Grad Room
 [Grad House](http://gradhouse.utoronto.ca) is a suite-style graduate residence.
 [Grad Room](http://www.sgs.utoronto.ca/currentstudents/Pages/Grad-Room.aspx) is located in its base, and offers coffee shop fare and graduate student specific programming, including weekly writing groups, yoga, and meditation.
+You can learn more about living in Grad House in the [Housing](#grad-house) section.

 #### Massey College

 Graduate student residence that is affiliated with but independent from UofT.
-You can find out more about their suite housing on their [website](https://www.masseycollege.ca/about/).
+You can find out more about their suite housing on their [website](https://www.masseycollege.ca/about/), or by reading on to the [Housing](#housing) section.

 #### Goldring Centre for High Perfomance Sport